mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 </ul>
 ...
 ```
 No scope at all!
 Awesome, isn't it?
 So far, so good.
 We do not have scope.
-But remember, we used to use `$scope.$apply` in order to force execution of the `$digest` loop?
+But remember, we used to use `$scope.$apply` in order to force execution of the `$digest` loop and perform dirty checking?
 How are we going to do this now?
 Well, we cant.

+*I like the scope, I was able to explicitly state what I want to expose to my templates.
+Are there any advantages removing the scope except of "hard to explain to beginners"?*<br>
+Some of the biggest memory leaks I've ever had were caused by forgetting to destroy the `$scope` of given directive.
+Removing scope leads to less AngularJS components, so less bugs, lower complexity.
+A lot of people were doing things which sometimes looked like workarounds, when inheriting the scope (thinking they've inherited the controller), doing complex publish/subscribe messaging between parent and child scopes etc. All these things will not be required anymore.

 ## No more $scope.$apply

-But how then AngularJS knows that anything outside it's execution concept has taken a place?
+But how then AngularJS knows that anything outside it's execution context has taken a place?
 Lets think where the changes might come from:

 - `setTimeout`
 - `setInterval`